BramhiC/Millardia-kondana-genomics-pipeline/README.md

 - **RR** — Raireshwar
 - **MEL** — *Millardia meltada* (comparative population)

-Illumina whole-genome sequencing data were generated for all individuals.
-Because no reference genome is currently available for *M. kondana*, reads were mapped to the **Rattus rattus** reference genome.
+Once Illumina whole-genome sequencing data is generated for all individuals.
+Because no reference genome is currently available for *M. kondana*, reads will be mapped to the **Rattus rattus** reference genome.

 ---